aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     --8<-- "examples/event_handler_rest/src/split_route.py"
 	```

-#### Split Router Middleware

-The application of middleware functions for split routers is the same as using the main Resolver classes.
-When the split routes are combined in the API Rest resolver all Router based and route base middleware will be merged into the parent instance.

-???+ info "Split Router Middleware processing Order"
-    1. Global Middleware defined on the parent Router
-    2. Global Middleware for each split Router, in the order they are included
-    3. Route specific Middlewares

 #### Route prefix

 In the previous example, `split_route_module.py` routes had a `/todos` prefix.
 This might grow over time and become repetitive.